mattpe/node-ci-intro/README.md

     ...
     ```

-- You can create a temporary `.env` file in the action using `run:` directive, e.g.
+- You can create a temporary `.env` file for the action using `run:` directive and `echo` commands, e.g.

     ```yaml
     ...